Bilmem2/TaxoConserv/README.md

 Apache License 2.0

-Copyright (c) 2025 Bilmem2.
+Copyright (c) 2025 Can Sevilmiş.
 All rights reserved.

 Licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0